-Our range of cotton photo print fabrics are perfect for your home craft projects, from making cotton printed bags to light summer skirts.
-Design your own cotton fabric that is beautiful and long-lasting.
-A handmade item is one thing, but it's another when it's made using your own custom printed cotton fabric.
+Our range of custom printed cotton fabric is perfect for your home craft projects, from making cotton printed bags to light summer skirts.
+Cotton fabric printing is beautiful and long-lasting.
+A handmade item is one thing, but it's another when it's made using your own custom cotton fabric.

 Everything made to order

 Custom print on cotton and create stunning DIY projects with natural, organic and poly-blend cotton fabrics.

 Choose from 100% natural cottons and cotton blends.

 Desaturated print for vintage, rustic charm.
 Lightweight, with high levels of absorbency.
 Slightly starched.

 50% polyester 50% cotton

 100% cotton.
 Light, airy and smooth on the skin.
 Nice drape.
 Use for clothes, furnishings.
 240 thread count.